Myanmar police crack down on protests for second day; two dead, several hurt

-(Reuters) - Myanmar police shot and killed two protesters on Sunday and wounded several as they cracked down in a bid to end weeks of demonstrations against a Feb.
-1 military coup, a doctor and a politician said.
+(Reuters) - Myanmar police opened fired on Sunday on protests against military rule, killing at least two people and wounding several on the second day of a crackdown on demonstrations across the country, a doctor and a politician said.

+Myanmar has been in chaos since the army seized power and detained elected government leader Aung San Suu Kyi and much of her party leadership on Feb.
+1, alleging fraud in a November election her party won in a landslide.

+The coup, which brought a halt to Myanmar’s tentative steps towards democracy after nearly 50 years of military rule, has drawn hundreds of thousands onto the streets and the condemnation of Western countries.

+Police opened fire in different parts of the main city of Yangon after stun grenades and tear gas failed to disperse crowds.

+One man was brought to a hospital with a bullet wound in the chest and died, said a doctor at the hospital who asked not to be identified.
+The Mizzima media outlet also reported the death.

-Police opened fire in the town of Dawei, killing one and wounding several, politician Kyaw Min Htike told Reuters from the southern town.
+Police also opened fire in the southern town of Dawei, killing one and wounding several, politician Kyaw Min Htike told Reuters from the town.
 The Dawei Watch media outlet also said at least one person was killed and more than a dozen wounded.

-Police also fired in the main city of Yangon and one man brought to a hospital with a bullet wound in the chest had died, said a doctor at the hospital who asked not to be identified.
-The Mizzima media outlet also reported that death.

 Police and the spokesman for the ruling military council did not respond to phone calls seeking comment.

-It was not clear how they were hurt, but media reported live fire.
-The Myanmar Now media group said people had been “gunned down” but did not elaborate.

-Police also threw stun grenades, used tear gas and fired into the air, witnesses said.
+Police were also cracking down on a huge protest in the second city of Mandalay and in the northeastern town of Lashio, residents there said.

-Junta leader General Min Aung Hlaing has said authorities have been using minimal force to deal with the protests.
+Junta leader General Min Aung Hlaing said last week authorities were using minimal force to deal with the protests.

 Nevertheless, at least five protesters have died in the turmoil.
 The army said a policeman has been killed.

-The crackdown appears to indicate a determination by the military to impose its authority in the face of widespread defiance, not just on the streets but more broadly in areas such as the civil service, municipal administration, the education and health sectors and media.
+The crackdown would appear to show a determination by the military to impose its authority in the face of widespread defiance, not just on the streets but more broadly in areas such as the civil service, municipal administration, the judiciary, education and health sectors and media.

-“Police got out of their cars and started throwing stun grenades without warning,” said Hayman May Hninsi, who was with a group of fellow teachers in Yangon.
-They fled to nearby buildings.
-“Some teachers got hurt running.”
+“Police got out of their cars and started throwing stun grenades without warning,” said Hayman May Hninsi, who was one of a group of teachers who fled to nearby buildings.

-Doctors and students in white lab coats fled as police threw stun grenades outside a medical school elsewhere in the city, posted video showed.
+Doctors and students in white lab coats scattered as police threw stun grenades outside a medical school elsewhere in the city, posted video showed.

-Police in the second city, Mandalay, fired guns into the air, trapping protesting medical staff in a city hospital, a doctor there said by telephone.

 State-run MRTV television said more than 470 people had been arrested on Saturday.
 It said police had given warnings before using stun grenades to disperse people.